stonepros/stone/doc/man/8/stone-run.rst

 :orphan:

 =========================================
- ceph-run -- restart daemon on core dump
+ stone-run -- restart daemon on core dump
 =========================================

-.. program:: ceph-run
+.. program:: stone-run

 Synopsis
 ========

-| **ceph-run** *command* ...
+| **stone-run** *command* ...

 Description
 ===========

-**ceph-run** is a simple wrapper that will restart a daemon if it exits with a signal indicating it crashed and possibly core dumped (that is, signals 3, 4, 5, 6, 8, or 11).
+**stone-run** is a simple wrapper that will restart a daemon if it exits with a signal indicating it crashed and possibly core dumped (that is, signals 3, 4, 5, 6, 8, or 11).

 The command should run the daemon in the foreground.
-For Ceph daemons, that means the ``-f`` option.
+For Stone daemons, that means the ``-f`` option.